-- Pratt & Whitney’s Geared Turbofan™ jet engines reduce fuel use by 16%, particulate emissions by 50% and noise footprint by 75%.
+- Pratt & Whitney’s Geared Turbofan™ jet engines reduce fuel use by 16%, NOx 50% and noise footprint by 75%.

 - Otis’s Gen2® elevator uses 75% less energy than a traditional elevator when coupled with a regenerative drive.

-- Carrier’s NaturaLINE™ is the world’s first natural refrigerant technology for container refrigeration.
+- Carrier’s NaturaLINE™ units are the world’s first natural refrigerant technology for container refrigeration.
 The NaturaLINE unit incorporates carbon dioxide in place of conventional synthetic refrigerants to deliver best-in-class sustainability and efficiency.

 To learn more about our sustainable products, visit our Sustainable Solutions page

-In the last 10, years these initiatives have combined for cost savings of more than $100 million.
+Within our own operations, we tripled our revenues over the past 20 years while reducing our greenhouse gas emissions by 34 percent and water consumption by 60 percent.
+In the last 10 years these initiatives have combined for cost savings of more than $100 million.
 During the same period we reduced our workplace safety events by more than 63 percent from an already industry-leading baseline and have significantly reduced the need for employees to routinely require either hearing or respiratory protection as part of their workday.1

 At UTC, we measure the success of our operations through key performance indicators.
 To learn more about our progress, visit our 2020 Sustainability Goals page.